highscrren-dotcom/paperhands/docs/functions/listenOrderReject.md

 Live-only: backtest gates short-circuit to "confirmed" without an exchange.

-Like {@link listenOrderFill} this is a NOTIFICATION channel, not a gate: a throw from the listener is swallowed at the emission site (logged + errorEmitter) and cannot affect the already-resolved verdict.
+Like the fill channel this is a NOTIFICATION channel, not a gate: a throw from the listener is swallowed at the emission site (logged + errorEmitter) and cannot affect the already-resolved verdict.
 Safe for telegram/webhook/audit consumers.